alhermann/ngvu-multiscale-3d1d0d/README.md

 1. Ensure compilers are GCC=9 toolchain; install MATLAB and Python.
 2. Run `master.m` from the repo root.
 3. Adjust simulation times and mesh inside `master.m` and the DUNE `parameters.ini` to match the scenarios in the preprint.
+4. If using the **brain99** network, make sure the corresponding network/parameter configuration is selected in the microcirculation module.
-4. Results (pressures, concentrations, radii) are written into module-specific output folders and CSV files.
+5. Results (pressures, concentrations, radii) are written into module-specific output folders and CSV files.

 ---